Iraq presses Hagel for more U.S. air strikes, weapons

 Asked about the timing of any Iraqi assault on Mosul, the largest Iraqi city under Islamic State control, Hagel said the two countries were making preparations together but declined to give details.

-A U.S. defence official said Washington believed Iraqi forces were still several months away from trying to recapture Mosul and that it was not top of Baghdad's action plan.
+A U.S. defense official said Washington believed Iraqi forces were still several months away from trying to recapture Mosul and that it was not top of Baghdad's action plan.

 Iraqi Defence Minister Khaled al-Obeidi on Monday declined to give a timeline for an offensive in Mosul or other regions, say operations would depend on the situation on the ground.